ald0405/SangerTools/README.md

 The package draws its name from Sanger House; the office in which NHS Gloucestershire CCG's analytical team are based.

 ## Package Aims
-The tools in this package have been created to aid in the day to day work undertaken by most NHS analysts.
-Many funcions have been created to provide an easy-to-use interface for common tasks where analysts are working between R, SQL and Excel.
+The tools in this package have been created to assist in every-day tasks undertaken by most NHS analysts.
+Funcions have been created to provide an easy-to-use interface for common tasks where analysts are working between R, SQL and Excel.
 Many of the functions are created to work with datasets which contain 1 Row Per Patient in tidy data format; where each row is an observation and columns are variables pertaining to the patient.
 This format is commonly seen across the NHS; often referred to as Master Patient Index (MPI).

 ## API Notes
 Many of the functions are written in Tidyverse; as such there will be performance limitations on larger datasets.